Gaussian and Student's $t$ mixture vector autoregressive model with application to the effects of the Euro area monetary policy shock: Introduction

-The empirical application studies asymmetries in the expected effects of the monetary policy shock in the Euro area and considers a monthly data covering the period from January 1999 to December 2021.
-Our StMVAR model identifies two regimes: a low-growth regime and a high-growth regime.
-The low-growth regime is characterized by a negative (but volatile) output gap, and it mainly prevails after the collapse of Lehman Brothers in the Financial crisis but obtains large mixing weights also during and before the early 2000's recession.
-The high-growth regime is characterized by a positive output gap and it mainly dominates before the Financial crisis.
+To illustrate the use of our model, we study the effects of the Euro area monetary policy shock.
+We fit a G-StMVAR model with two Student's $t$ regimes to monthly data covering the period from January 1999 to December 2021 and consisting of a number of macroeconomic variables.
+We find that one regime (Regime 1) is characterized by a negative (but volatile) output gap, and it mainly prevails after the Financial crisis, whereas the other regime (Regime 2) is characterized by a positive output gap and mainly dominates before the Financial crisis.
+The effects of the monetary policy shock are stronger in Regime 2 than in Regime 1, but asymmetries with respect to the sign and size of the shock are weak.
+In both regimes, a contractionary monetary policy shock decreases output gap significantly and persistently.
+However, while the price level decreases significantly and permanently in Regime 2, the decrease is insignificant in Regime 1.

-We find strong asymmetries with respect to the initial state of the economy and sign of the shock, but asymmetries with respect to the size of the shock are weak.
-The real effects are less enduring for an expansionary shock than for a contractionary shock.
-Particularly in the high-growth regime, a contractionary shock persistently drives the economy towards the low-growth regime, which translates to a very persistent decrease in the output gap.
-The inflationary effects of the monetary policy shock are stronger in the high-growth regime than in the low-growth regime, and in the latter the price level does not move much on average.